wonsunahn/CS1632_JavaAssessment/README.md

    Committing your changes will transfer the changes from the source code that you are working on to the Local Repository creating a new version.
 Pushing your changes will upload new versions in your Local Repository to the central Remote Repository at GitHub.com.
-So only after you Commit and Push will the changes be available to your collaborator to Pull (or yourself from a different machine).
+So only after you Push will the changes be available to your collaborator to Pull (or yourself from a different machine).
 Committing and Pushing frequently ensures that your changes are versioned and backed up, as well as allowing your collaborators to access your changes and keep up-to-date.

-   Optionally, you may also clone the course repository at https://github.com/wonsunahn/CS1632_Fall2021.
+Optionally, you may decide to clone the course repository at https://github.com/wonsunahn/CS1632_Spring2022 to your desktop as well.
 Since you don't own this repository, you will have to choose the "URL" tab when cloning and input that URL.
 Also, you will only be able to Pull from the repository and not Push.
 But if you want to have access to course materials while offline, that is a great option.
-If you do this, please make sure that you click on "Fetch Origin" on GitHub Desktop and Pull and changes frequently (before every class) to keep up-to-date with newly released materials.
+If you do this, please make sure that you click on "Fetch Origin" on GitHub Desktop and Pull any changes frequently (before every class) to keep up-to-date with newly released materials.

 ## Install JDK 8